msg-byu/getting-started/README.md

 ## The Goal

-If you are interested in joining the group, download the one of the chapters of [Giordano's "Computational Physics"](https://msg.byu.edu/giordano) book and use the problems in the book to practice the steps below.
+If you are interested in joining the group, download one of the chapters of [Giordano's "Computational Physics"](https://msg.byu.edu/giordano) book and use the problems in the book to practice the steps below.